samhstn/code-along/elixir-in-action/README.md

 Elixir is an alternative language for the Erlang virtual machine that allows you to write cleaner code.
 Elixir source code compiles to BEAM-compliant bytecode that can run in a BEAM instance.
-Elixir can cooperate with pure erlang code and visa versa and Elixir libraries are as performant as their Erlang counterpart.
+Elixir can cooperate with pure Erlang code and visa versa and Elixir libraries are as performant as their Erlang counterpart.

 Erlang has shortcomings in both speed and ecosystem.
 Erlang wasn't build for speed, but for reliability and consistency.